-We have served as an independent ESOP trustee in a number of transactions and also serve as ongoing ESOP trustee for many clients.
+We have served as an independent ESOP trustee in a transaction and also serve as ongoing ESOP trustee for many clients.
 Contact Us to learn more about our ESOP trustee services.

 401(k) Plan Analysis

 Plan sponsors and trustees are under increased scrutiny regarding plan fees and fund performance.
 We can help you review your plan fees, vendor services, and fund line-up so you are getting the most for your dollar and complying with your fiduciary duties.

 Contact Us to learn more about our 401(k) Plan services.

 Our background as an IRS Chief Counsel attorney, a lawyer in private practice, an in-house ESOP company Benefits Director, and our ongoing ESOP Association and NCEO leadership roles provides an excellent foundation for your expert witness.
 Our fees are extremely reasonable; less than you might pay others with less practical and persuasive experience.

 Contact Us if you have a matter that may need expert testimony or analysis.